Statement

 vendor

-Reference to vendor account object.
+A reference to the vendor account object.

 Example: